mazetoken/mminer/README.md

 - Right click on your mining address (in wallet_1) and get your private key (WIF)

-_*Do not send other BCH to your mining address, otherwise you could pay high fee or you will not mine anything
+_*Do not send other BCH to your mining address, otherwise you could pay high fee or you will not mine anything_

+_*You can download Mminer prepared for mining dSLP [here](https://github.com/mazetoken/mining/raw/master/dslpmminer.zip)_

 #### Mining on Windows

-##### First method:
+#### First method:

 - Download [Mminer](https://github.com/mazetoken/mminer/archive/main.zip).
 Copy unzipped mminer-main folder to drive C. Open the folder and open .env file in notepad.
 Paste your WIF="..." in .env.
 Leave BCHD_GRPC_URL="" and BCHD_GRPC_CERT="" blank (or paste BCHD_GRPC_URL="..." if you know any).
 You can type your mining tag (your nick or whatever) in MINER_UTF8="...".
 Save the file